-As part of most Workshop schedules, we like to include a song or two in musical worship to open the Workshop and to follow some of the expositions.
-While we like to keep this aspect of the Workshop fairly informal, there are a few important things to keep in mind.
+As part of most Workshop schedules, we include a song or two in musical worship each day.
+It can be as simple as a single piano or guitar.
+While we like to keep this aspect of the Workshop fairly informal, we want to hold to a high standard.
 As the Workshop coordinator, please convey these points to whomever is appointed to lead.
 We provide Musical Worship guidelines on our Downloads page.

 Length of Time and Volume

 It is extremely important to pay attention to the time allotted for musical worship.
 It is typically no more than 15 minutes (which for most musicians, means they should be planning two songs for 10 minutes).
 It often falls at the beginning or end of the day or in between sessions, so the participants will be entering gradually and perhaps not on time.
 The priority should be beginning and ending at the right times, regardless of whether people seem ready.
 But it may also mean adapting—possibly doing one song instead of two songs on the fly because things get started a little late.
 The musical worship is meant to serve the participants, not the music leader.
 While we appreciate the preparation of the music leader, it is more important to keep the schedule on time and not have our instructors feel pressure to shorten their instructional talks because an ambitious music leader went long.
 Likewise, it is important that the music leader is set up early and completed whatever sound checks they need before the appointed time.
 Too often are the participants standing around when the beginning and end of the musical worship has come and gone and while the musicians are still plugging in their instruments and trying to get an appropriate volume.
 Additionally, appropriate volume is important to heed.
 For some musicians that are used to playing for churches of several hundred, a room of a few dozen requires some adaptation.